dmlc/xgboost/doc/tutorials/dask.rst

 `Dask <https://dask.org>`_ is a parallel computing library built on Python.
 Dask allows easy management of distributed workers and excels handling large distributed data science workflows.
-The interface in XGBoost originates from `dask-xgboost
+The implementation in XGBoost originates from `dask-xgboost
-<https://github.com/dask/dask-xgboost>`_ with some extended functionalities.
-Right now it
+<https://github.com/dask/dask-xgboost>`_ with some extended functionalities and a
-is still under construction and may change overtime.
+different interface.
+Right now it is still under construction and may change (with proper warnings) in the future.

 ************
 Requirements